 Hydrological and biological assessments will be performed throughout the monitoring period using repeatable, replicable and quantifiable methods.
-Except for the vegetation monitoring methods described in this document, a detailed description of these methods will be forthcoming.
+Except for the vegetation monitoring methods described in this document, a detailed description of methods will be forthcoming in future annual monitoring reports upon agency coordination and approval.
 The following lists the basic parameters of hydrological monitoring and branchiopod surveys.